3 Coke Bottles: Painting

-During Warhol's early career, he experimented with many different confectionery items, most notably Campbell's Soup Cans, but also Coca-Cola bottles.
+During Warhol's early career, he experimented with many differt confectionery items, most notably Campbell's Soup Cans, but also Coca-Cola bottles.
 Around the same period, namely between 1961 and 1963, Warhol produced numerous Coca-Cola inspired artworks, which have now been recognized as a collection of Coca-Cola works.
 Warhol completed the painting in 1962, as a part of a wider collection of Coca-Cola themed art.

 3 Coke Bottles was one painting from this series of works, but they also included Coca-Cola (3), Coca-Cola (4) and Green Coca-Cola Bottles.
 It is often confused for the better known Coca-Cola (3), despite the two paintings being entirely different.
 The painting contains 3 green colored Coca-Cola bottles, with the red coca-cola logo underneath.
 Coca-Cola (3) is an entirely different artwork, a large black and white painting.

 A number of the paintings from the series have regularly fetched record amounts since 2010 for artwork containing the Coca-Cola brand.